tenintech/wiresharktraffic/README.md

 Live capture in progress.
 <img width="894" height="443" alt="live capture" src="https://github.com/user-attachments/assets/540e31de-08d2-42fc-b94e-47e2e79e925a" />

+---

-## 3.Analyze Web Traffic (HTTPS)
+## 3. Analyze Web Traffic

-Generate web traffic to analyze encrypted connections.
+1. Generated web traffic to analyze encrypted connections (https)

-I opened Microsoft Edge and visited google.com
+2. Navigated to google.com

-I return to Wireshark and applied the display filter:
+3. Returned to Wireshark and applied the display filter:

- **tcp.port == 443**
+  - **tcp.port == 443**

 This shows HTTPS traffic between the VM and the website.
 Googles DNS 8.8.8.8 was visible in the capture.